Loading...

 Dear NüVoices community,

 Founded in 2018, NüVoices is an international editorial collective gathering veteran and emerging writers, journalists, translators and artists to celebrate and support the diverse creative work of women and BIPOC working on the subject of China (broadly defined).
-We welcome the involvement of people of all genders, including those who identify as non-binary, and the many good men who already support our mission and contribute to our cause.

-Read about our impact in Foreign Policy, Voice of America and HKFP
+Read about our impact in Foreign Policy, Voice of America and HKFP.

 Our experts directory featuring more than 600 female experts on Greater China is a popular tool for journalists and event organizers and has significantly boosted women and minorities’ representation in media stories and conference programming globally.